lucamartucci/lucamartucci.github.io/_posts/2020-06-20-owfowptdp.md

 **Definition 1.2 (negligible function)** A function $negl(\cdot)$ is negligible if $\forall$ $c>0$ $\exists$ $N_c$ such that $\forall$ $n>N_c$, $negl(n)<\frac{1}{n^c}$.

+For picture examples of **negligible/non-negligible/noticeable functions**, see [this post](https://jiyuzhang1994.github.io/negligible/).

-**Discussion.** We note that requiring the unary number $1^n$ as adversary's input is necessary.
-Consider the function $$f(x) = \lvert x\rvert$$.
+**Discussion.** Note that requiring the unary number $1^n$ as adversary's input is necessary for excluding pathetic functions.
+For example, consider the function $$f(x) = \lvert x\rvert$$.
 The adversary's input has length $log(\lvert x \rvert)$, while the original $x$ has length exponential in that.
 This function should be one-way because the adversary doesn't have enough time to write down the answer.
 But it is intuitively easy to invert.

 **Discussion.** The function that satisfies the above definition is called a **uniformly strong one-way** function.
 We will talk about weak one-way function later.
 It is *uniform* because we assume the adversary is a uniform algorithm that can take any input length.
 If in the second requirement above, we allow the adversary to use different algorithms for different lengths (i.e. it is a non-uniform circuits family.), then we say the function is **non-uniform strong one-way**.